-River Bend home near total loss after lightning strike
+River Bend home near total loss after lightning strike sets house on fire

 Latest Weather Blog

-River Bend home near total loss after lightning strike
+River Bend home near total loss after lightning strike sets house on fire

 BATON ROUGE - A house on Laurel Lakes Avenue off Brightside Drive caught fire Sunday morning after lightning struck the house.